Trading with Double Bollinger Bands

 When using the Double Bollinger Bands indicator, it is essential that you follow the 3 rules outlined in this lesson.

-In this lesson we give a detailed explanation on the rules required as a basis for utilizing the Double Bollinger Bands trading strategy successfully.
+In this lesson we give a detailed explanation on the rules required as a basis for utilizing the Double Bollinger Bands trading with Bollinger Bands and candlesticks strategy successfully.
 We will show how to apply rules #1 & #2 to the 3 zone concept we learned previously.

 In this lesson we outline the 3rd rule of the Double Bollinger Bands trading strategy.
 When the price action has started to settle within the neutral zone , that’s a signal to exit any trades that are riding the current up or down trend, because that trend is now showing weakness.